anushadatar/Pipelined-Shell/reports/proposal.md

 - Text Editor : Anusha
 - Piping and Redirection : Prava
 - Easter Eggs/Fun Commands : Allison

 Note that all team members are responsible for brainstorming easter eggs.

-4) What are your first steps?
-Describe at least three concrete tasks that you can do immediately, and identify which member of the team will do them.
-For each one, what is the "definition of done"; that is, what will you produce to demonstrate that the task is done?